Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: More Discussions

-To validate the effectiveness of our joint generation paradigm, we conduct an ablation study against alternative sequential pipelines that decompose the task into two stages: first generating a video from the source image, then performing 3D reconstruction or tracking as post-processing to obtain 4D representations.
-Specifically, we construct two baseline pipelines: (1) video generation using Wan2.1-I2V-14B~\cite{wan2025wan} followed by DELTA~\cite{delta}, the same dense point tracking model used in our dataset construction pipeline; and (2) the same video generation followed by VGGT\cite{vggt}, a state-of-the-art feed-forward 3D transformer designed for robust 4D scene reconstruction.
+\textbf{Geometry-Conditioned vs. Sequential 4D Generation.} To validate the effectiveness of our {geometry-conditioned trajectory generation paradigm}, we conduct an additional ablation study against alternative sequential pipelines that decompose the task into two stages: first generating a video from the source image, then performing 3D reconstruction or tracking as post-processing to obtain 4D representations.
+Specifically, we construct two baseline pipelines: (1) video generation using Wan2.1-I2V-14B~\cite{wan2025wan} followed by DELTA~\cite{delta}, the same dense point tracking model used in our dataset construction pipeline; and (2) the same video generation followed by VGGT~\cite{vggt}, a state-of-the-art feed-forward 3D transformer designed for robust 4D scene reconstruction.